mbeloded/WeatherAppNew/README.md

 Hi, my name is Michael Bielodied, here is my linkedIn page: https://www.linkedin.com/in/michael-beloded-2979313/

+I'm working as iOS dev. since 2014, but also I have Android/Java background.

 Project is not containing tests, due to lack of time, but I'll add them soon.

 ## Contribution